chbergmann/OpticsWorkbench/README.md

 ### ![Radial Beam](./icons/sun.svg) 2D Radial Beam
 Rays coming from one point going to all directions in a 2D plane
 Parameters: see Ray.
-BeamNrColumns must be > 1 and Direction = (0, 0, 0) to get a radial beam
+BeamNrColumns must be > 1 and BeamNrRows=1 and Spherical=True to get a radial beam

 ### ![Spherical Beam](./icons/sun3D.svg) Spherical Beam
 Rays coming from one point going to all directions
 Parameters: see Ray.
-BeamNrColumns and BeamNrRows must be > 1 and Direction = (0, 0, 0) to get a spherical beam
+BeamNrColumns and BeamNrRows must be > 1 Spherical=True to get a spherical beam

 ### ![Optical Mirror](./icons/mirror.svg) Optical Mirror
 The FreeCAD objects in parameter Base will act as mirrors